FRC2706/Minibots/gen2-build.md

 ## Hardware

-### Cost
+### Cost and Parts List

 #### The Basic Kit

 The basic Gen 2 Minibot costs about $100 (as of November 2020, excluding taxes and shipping).

 - Raspberry Pi 3 Model B+: $48.95 from https://www.buyapi.ca/product/raspberry-pi-3-model-b-plus/
-- 8 to 16 GB microSD card: about $5
+- 8 to 16 GB microSD card: about $5 from Walmart or Best Buy or Amazon
 - 2WD Chassis Kit: $18.99 from https://www.amazon.ca/YIKESHU-Smart-Robot-Encoder-Battery/dp/B073VHQT6P
-- Motor Control Shield: $15.95 from https://www.buyapi.ca/product/motor-shield-for-the-raspberry-pi/
+- SB Components Motor Control Shield: $15.95 from https://www.buyapi.ca/product/motor-shield-for-the-raspberry-pi/
+- Sensors: about $10
+  - one HC-SR04 ultrasonic sensor such as https://www.sunfounder.com/ultrasonic-module-hc-sr04-distance-sensor.html
-- Sensors: about $10 (one ultrasonic sensor, two IR sensors, and mounts)
+  - two IR sensors, KY-033, MJ5000, TCRT5000 or similar: https://www.amazon.ca/gp/product/B08215B7TF/

 Other things you'll need that you probably already have:
 - USB power bank
 - micro USB cable